You know, most liberals, it just takes 30 seconds and they descend into the hatred and the name-calling and so forth.

 This is pure puffery.

-Part of that market professionals say is simply that investors feel more certain about who'll be in the White House the next four years and which policies they'll have to deal with.
+Part of that market professionals say is simply that investors feel more certain about who will be in the White House the next four years and which policies they'll have to deal with.

 So you see, investors don't care what the policies are.

-They just want to know who's there gonna be.
+They just want to know who they're going to be.

-They can tell right now on February 29th, leap day, that it's gonna be Obama.
+And those investors, they can tell right now on February 29th, leap day, that it's going to be Obama.

 And what his policies are, it doesn't matter.

-Right, so the investors can't wait for all of the new taxes that we're gonna have in January 2013.
+Right, so the investors can't wait for all of the new taxes that we're going to have in January 2013.

 All these investors can't wait for the continued economic transformation that Obama has begun and will continue.